Norton Rose Fulbright Canada LLP

 Kaitlin Long's practice focuses on commercial litigation and dispute resolution within the energy industry, regulatory and environmental compliance matters and indigenous law issues.
 She is experienced in complex litigation proceedings involving contractual disputes, consultation requirements, and statutory interpretation.

-Ms. Long has represented clients and pursued applications before the Canada Energy Regulator (formerly the National Energy Board, the Alberta Energy Regulator, the Surface Rights Board, and the Alberta Utilities Commission.
-She regularly provides advice to clients in the energy industry regarding the duty to consult, aboriginal and treaty rights, and best practices.
+Kaitlin also represents clients and pursues applications before the Canada Energy Regulator (formerly the National Energy Board), the Alberta Energy Regulator, the Surface Rights Board, and the Alberta Utilities Commission.
+She regularly provides advice to clients in the energy industry regarding the duty to consult, aboriginal and treaty rights, and engagement best practices.